UNIS contact person: Aleksey Shestov

 - oil composition and properties, oil spill weathering (on open water and in ice) and modeling of weathering processes

-- Environmental impact of the petroleum industry (both seismic activities, operational and accidental discharges)
+- environmental impacts of the petroleum industry (both seismic activities, operational and accidental discharges)

-- Environmental monitoring related to the petroleum industry
+- environmental monitoring program related to the petroleum industry

 Upon completing the course, the students will have:

-Upon completing the course, the students will be:
+Upon completing the course, the students will be able to:

 Upon completing the course, the students will:

-Have a broad and interdisciplinary overview of petroleum sciences, to increase awareness of field of sciences closely linked to the student´s own specialization.
-By providing future scientists and engineers with the “big picture”, this course is an important preparation for a professional careers in petroleum sciences, both for the academic and private sectors.
+- have a broad and interdisciplinary overview of petroleum sciences, to increase awareness of field of sciences closely linked to the student´s own specialization.
+By providing future scientists and engineers with the “big picture”, this course is an important preparation for professional careers in petroleum sciences, both for the academic and private sectors

-• Be able to work autonomously and in group
+- be able to work autonomously and in a group

 The course is organized in lectures, seminars, field and laboratory work.
-The fieldwork (2–3 days) will consist in a sample collection from an old oil spill located in Svea.
-The samples will be analysed with gas chromatography at UNIS.
+The fieldwork (2–3 days) will consist of a sample collection (water, fish, soil) from several locations near Longyearbyen and Isfjord radio.
+The samples will be prepared at UNIS for further analytical measurements.
 The student will also have a group work to carry out a generic risk analysis, based on a chosen topic that will be presented in class.
-All assignments (fieldwork, experiment, risk characterization, etc.) will be compiled in a scientific report organised in chapters and including an overarching introductory essay.
+All assignments (fieldwork, experiment, risk characterization, etc.) will be used in order to write a scientific report.
 A chosen topic selected from the report will be presented under the form of a poster.